The above picture was taken at Carlstrom Field sometime in late August or early September of 1942.

 Well before the United States joined the war, America’s leaders recognized that our involvement was inevitable.
 They also knew the country was going to need pilots.
 In December of 1938, three years before Pearl Harbor, President Roosevelt unveiled the Civilian Pilot Training Program.

 The CPTP provided 72 hours of ground school and 35 to 50 hours of flight time for qualified college students, all at government expense.
 That sounded like a real deal to my father.
-So, in the summer of 1941, while attending the University of Minnesota, he signed up to learn how to fly a Piper Cub.
+So, in June of 1941, while on summer break from the University of Minnesota, he signed up to learn how to fly a Piper Cub.
 He was nineteen years old.

 The Pilot Factory

-The pilot training program at Carlstrom Field was run by the civilian flight school, Embry-Riddle Aeronautical Institute.
+The Army Air Corps pilot training program at Carlstrom Field was run by the civilian flight school, Embry-Riddle Aeronautical Institute.
 During World War II, Embry-Riddle was contracted by the US Government to train as many Army Air Corps pilots as they could in the shortest time possible.

 At Carlstrom, cadets were under military command but the school and its instructors were civilian and the business of training pilots was completely under their control.